-Red, yellow, peach, white, and orange – a Hibiscus flower is easy to recognize from a distance because of its characteristic color, charm, and fragrance.
+Red, yellow, peach, white, and orange – a Hibiscus bush is easy to recognize from a distance because of its characteristic color, charm, and fragrance.
 Known for their bright and colorful flowers, these tropical plants are popular for their decorative use, which can transform any garden or indoor living space by making it more beautiful.

-Plus, this flowering plant has a culturally rich history where it has been used by civilizations across the globe for its medicinal and healing properties.
+Plus, this flowering perennial shrub has a culturally rich history where it has been used by civilizations across the globe for its medicinal and healing properties.
 The liquid from the edible Hibiscus flower continues to be extracted to create plant products and for the purpose of making Hibiscus tea.
 Hibiscus winter care is important if you live in colder areas where they do not thrive below freezing temperatures.

 Here are some things you need to know about taking care of your Hibiscus in winter...

 Watering is essential for the Hibiscus plant all year long, but in winter your watering schedule’s frequency needs to decrease.
 The environment is much drier in winter, which means that evaporation and transpiration rates are lower than usual, so your plant is not absorbing and losing water as quickly as it is used to—only water your plant when the topsoil is dry to touch.
 Use your forefingers to dig into the top layer of soil where your Hibiscus is planted and if it feels dry to touch, then watering is due.
 Note that watering your Hibiscus plant more often than required can cause the roots to drown, which is particularly common in the winter season.